-In this project you will participate in the rescue of Hirschsprung rats and you will evaluate recolonization using structural and functional methods.
+In this project you will participate in the rescue of Hirschsprung rats and you will evaluate recolonisation using structural and functional methods.

-Stamp LA.
+- Stamp LA.
 Cell therapy for GI motility disorders: comparison of cell sources and proposed steps for treating Hirschsprung disease (2017).
-American journal of physiology Gastrointestinal and liver physiology 1;312(4):G348-G354.
+American Journal of Physiology: GI and Liver 312:G348-G354.

 - Stamp LA, Lei E, Liew JJ, Pustovit RV, Hao MM, Croaker DH, Furness, JB and Adams CD: Surgical method to prevent early death of neonatal rat pups with Hirschsprung disease, thus permitting development of long-term therapeutic approaches.
 Biology Methods and Protocols 7, bpac004 (2022).